 But what about beauty products?

-Sure, we are concerned with ‘clean beauty’ and non-toxic ingredients, but knowing where your cosmetic ingredients have come from and how they were made is just as important as knowing where your clothes came from – perhaps even more, in fact, given that ‘fast beauty’ is becoming a thing, and because we all tend to buy more skin care and cosmetic products than we do fashion.
+Sure, we are concerned with ‘clean beauty’ and non-toxic ingredients, for the sake of our health.
+But knowing where your cosmetic ingredients have come from and how they were made is just as important as knowing where your clothes came from.
+Actually, perhaps even more, in fact, given that ‘fast beauty’ is becoming a thing, and because we all tend to buy more skin care and cosmetic products than we do fashion.

-A new report has highlighted just how dodgy the cosmetics industry can be, and Verisk Maplecroft, a UK-based global risk analysis and data company that works with large companies to asses their “reputational risk,” focused on the origins of a number of raw materials that are farmed or mined that commonly appear in beauty product ingredient lists, such as cocoa, copper, and carnauba wax – and what they found will shock you.
+A new report has highlighted just how dodgy the cosmetics industry can be, and Verisk Maplecroft, a UK-based global risk analysis and data company that works with large companies to asses their “reputational risk,” focused on the origins of a number of raw materials that are farmed or mined that commonly appear in beauty product ingredient lists, such as cocoa, copper, and carnauba wax – and what they found will blow your mind!

 After analysing data about these ingredients, the company scored each commodity according to environmental, social, and other risks, such as child labor, wage and working hour issues, human trafficking, government corruption, land grabs, and water pollution.

 Five best selling cosmetics categories were selected, based on Sephora’s top selling products: face creams, foundations, mascaras, blushes/bronzers, and lipsticks.
-The ingredient lists of 25 products were taken into consideration, and the results were worrying.
+The ingredient lists of 25 products were taken into consideration, and the results were worrying, to say the least.